-You may have across different terminology used to indicate water resistance of the watches.
+You may have come across different terminology used to indicate water resistance of the watches.
 Contrary to common belief, a 30 metre water resistant watch does not mean it can be taken to water depth of 30 metres.
 This guide explains the terminology with water resistant watches.
 This terminology also applies to other household products.

 Your watch can withstand accidental splashes for example rain, but it’s not suitable to be submerged into water, nor suitable for shower.